ggydush/campsites/README.md

   --require-same-site             Require campsite to be the same over all
                                   nights (no switching campsites)

+  --ignore TEXT                   Specific campsite name to ignore (can
+                                  specify multiple)

-  --ignore TEXT                   Specific campsite name to ignore --notify                        Send text message if campsite is available --calendar-date TEXT            Specific date to start reservation
+  --notify                        Send text message if campsite is available --calendar-date TEXT            Specific date to start reservation
                                   mm/dd/yyyy (can specify multiple)

   --sub-campground TEXT           Some campgrounds have sub-campgrounds that
-                                  you can specify with this argument
+                                  you can specify with this argument (can specify multiple)

   --help                          Show this message and exit.
   ```